Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Multimedia AI/Generative AI Speech.rst

 In this example, we will be using Ameba Pro2 development board to record and send audio recording to LLM server for voice transcription or translation.

-Open Generative AI Speech Whisper example in "File" -> "Examples" -> "AmebaNN" -> "MultimediaAI" -> "GenAISpeech_Whisper".
+Open Generative AI Speech Whisper example in :guilabel:`File -> Examples -> AmebaNN -> MultimediaAI -> GenAISpeech_Whisper`

 |image01|